I remember the day hearing about Greek Yogurt for the first time!

 How much yogurt can I have?

-0% Greek yogurt is a great protein source that is a FP, but it does have a small amount of carbs in the way of naturally occurring lactose, (milk sugar) and it's important to be mindful of those carbs without obsessively counting them.
+0% Greek yogurt is a great protein source, but it does have a small amount of carbs in the way of naturally occurring lactose, (milk sugar) and it's important to be mindful of those carbs without obsessively counting them.

 Let's take a look at some good options: